christomah0/christomah0/README.md

 ## Hi there 👋

 Welcome to my GitHub profile\!
 I'm a passionate developer and `[OpenSource]` enthusiast😊.
+I believe in writing code that is not just functional, but maintainable and elegant.
+Open to collaborations on software development.

 ## **Let's Connect\!**